Background pattern

 • The active ingredient is ibuprofen.
 Each tablet contains 600 mg of ibuprofen.

-• The other components (excipients) are: Core: Sodium croscarmellose, lactose, microcrystalline cellulose, pregelatinized cornstarch, anhydrous colloidal silica, magnesium stearate.
+• The other components (excipients) are: Core: Sodium croscarmellose, lactose, microcrystalline cellulose, pregelatinized corn starch, anhydrous colloidal silica, magnesium stearate.

-Coating: Hypromellose, titanium dioxide (E-171), purified talc, and propylene glycol.
+Coating: hypromellose, titanium dioxide (E-171), purified talc, and propylene glycol.

-Appearance of Ibuprofeno Pharmex and content of the packaging
+Appearance of Ibuprofeno Pharmex and package contents

-The tablets are coated, white, and oval-shaped.
+The tablets are coated, white, and oval in shape.

 Each package contains 40 tablets.